 - 1 Teaspoon Instant Espresso Powder

 - 5 Eggs At Room Temperature

 - 6 Tablespoons Milk

 - 8 Ounces Dark Chocolate Chips

 - 1/2 Teaspoon Vanilla Extract

-3. Set a medium, shatter proof bowl over a pan of just simmering water.
-Add chocolate, butter and instant espresso.
-Stir occassionaly until chocolate and butter are melted and mixture is smooth.
+Set a medium, shatterproof bowl over a pan of just simmering water.
+Add chocolate, butter, and instant espresso.
+Stir occasionally until chocolate and butter are melted and the mixture is smooth.
 Turn off the heat under for the simmering water, still keeping the bowl over water and add both sugars and mix until well combined.
-Remove bowl from top of simmering water.
+Remove bowl from the top of simmering water.

 Add 3 eggs to the chocolate mixture and mix until just combined.
 Add the other 2 eggs and vanilla and mix until just combined.
 Do not overbeat the batter at this stage or your brownies will be cakey.

 Add the flour mixture to the chocolate mixture and fold it in with a rubber spatula (Do Not use a whisk) just until the mixture is mostly combined with a bit of the flour mixture is visible.